Teen Titans Go! to the Movies credits scene tees up an epic return

-So, please consider this your spoiler warning before we go further into what exactly this credits scene is and its implications.
+So, please consider this your spoiler warning before we go further into what exactly this credits scene is, as well as its implications.

 The scene begins with the credits distorting into a "home movie" of the original Teen Titans series, with a portal opening in the middle of the screen revealing the team looking out from it.
 Robin then tells his team "We may have found another way back."

-The original Teen Titans series ran for five seasons, and Teen Titans Go! features the same voice cast but with no continuity with the previous show.
-But actress Tara Strong, who plays Raven on both series, said in June that should the new movie do well, a season 6 revival of the original Teen Titans could be on the way.
+The original Teen Titans series ran for five seasons, and Teen Titans Go! features the same voice cast but with no continuity from the previous show.
+But actress Tara Strong, who plays Raven on both series, said in June that should the new movie do well, a Season 6 revival of the original Teen Titans could be on the way.

 Discuss: Teen Titans Go! to the Movies credits scene tees up an epic return